sagieramos/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 * where index is the index of the node that should be deleted.
 Index starts at 0
 * Returns: 1 if it succeeded, -1 if it failed

+# 9. Crackme4
+## Find the password for crackme4.
+* Save the password in the file 100-password
+* Your file should contain the exact password, no new line, no extra space
+* Hint: The program prints “OK” when the password is correct

+10. Palindromes